KION-TV: News operation

 The first local newscasts on channel 46 launched with the station; for the first several years, KMST had no color cameras, so the programs aired in black and white.
 Channel 46's local news consistently was a distant second to KSBW-TV's offerings.
 The later Retlaw years were marked by major changes in staffing and news offerings.
 After noon and 5 p.m. newscasts were axed in 1989 and 1990, the station was down to producing one hour of news a day; further, it lost six staffers to the upstart KCBA.
 The 11 p.m. newscast was dropped in 1991 in favor of reviving the earlier newscasts.
 As part of the KCCN-TV relaunch in 1993, the station returned to producing three daily newscasts.
 Ratings were very low; 3,000 to 4,000 households nightly watched its local newscast, a far cry from the 23,000 to 36,000 households watching KSBW, the 7,000 viewers KCBA accrued at 10 p.m., or even the Spanish-language newscast on KSMS-TV, with 11,000 viewers at 6 p.m.

 After taking over in 1996, Ackerley rehired the main presenters of KCCN-TV's news—Ed Bradford, Karina Rusk, and Hunter Finnell—for its retooled newscast, investing in a new news set.
 It then proceeded to add a morning newscast, originally titled Eye on This Morning, in early 1997 when the call letters changed to KION-TV.
 The morning show ceased production in 2001 due to a soft economy.
 KION aired a two-hour weekday morning newscast as well as half-hour programs at 5, 6, and 11 p.m. and a 10 p.m. newscast for the CW subchannel (now KCBA 35.1).
-The Fox subchannel, in lieu of airing local news from the Monterey–Salinas area, airs 42 hours a week of news simulcasts from KTVU in the Bay Area.
+The Fox subchannel, in lieu of airing local news from the Monterey–Salinas area, aired 42 hours a week of news simulcasts from KTVU in the Bay Area as of 2021.